cjoy-ant/kuvio-app/README.md

 ### Pending Features

+#### Error Boundary

+- Ideally, error boundaries would have been implemented throughout the app to inform the user of any UI or server errors; however due to time constraints, this was not included.

 #### ADD / EDIT / DELETE customers, projects, and project assignments

 - The API has been developed to respond to these endpoints, but features have not yet been implemented on the client-side.